-Remark 3: The algorithm can be extended to explicit state estimation in the nonlinear case.
-The key issue then is an appropriate consistent approximation of the constitutive equations, which allows for the transport of information through the spatio-temporal grid as sketched in Figures 4 and 5 for the linear case.
-See for this issue also [11] in the context of flatness-based feedforward control.
+for the applicability to the nonlinear case is an appropriate consistent approximation of the constitutive equations, which allows for the transport of information through the spatiotemporal grid as sketched in Figures 4 and 5 for the linear case.
+See for this issue also [11], where the approximation of the constitutive equations is instrumental in deriving the flatness-based feedforward control.